Recurring Saturday Night Live characters and sketches introduced 1977–78

 The following is a list of recurring Saturday Night Live characters and sketches introduced between September 24, 1977, and May 20, 1978, the third season of SNL.

 The Festrunk Brothers ("Two Wild and Crazy Guys!")

-A Dan Aykroyd and Steve Martin sketch.
+The Festrunk Brothers was a Dan Aykroyd and Steve Martin sketch which debuted on September 24, 1977.
 The Festrunks, Yortuk (Aykroyd) and Georg (Martin), were two brothers who had emigrated from Czechoslovakia to the United States.
-Culturally inept, they went to various social hangouts (bars, art exhibits, dance clubs) in an attempt to connect with attractive American women ("foxes").
-Their obnoxious behavior was almost always a turn off for the women they approached.
-They were often referred to by their catchphrase "We are, two wild and crazy guys!!"
-Debuted September 24, 1977.
-In the sketch, they meet two women, Jane Curtin and Gilda Radner, playing ping pong in the basement of their apartment building.
+Culturally inept, they typically had difficulty impressing American women ("swinging foxes") played by Jane Curtin, Laraine Newman, and Gilda Radner.
+The sketch popularized the catchphrase "We are two wild and crazy guys!".